Construction Administration

 They also trim-out the systems with state of the art flat screen TVs, multiple CD players, DVD players and other systems to satisfy your every need and dream.

-HEATING, VENTILATION & AIR-CONDITIONING observed by Energy Efficient Home Architects
+HEATING, VENTILATION & AIR-CONDITIONING observed by the firm

-Rand Soellner Architect will be on-site if you wish, to coordinate HVAC supply and return air outlet locations.
+We will have a staff member be on-site if you wish, to coordinate HVAC supply and return air outlet locations.
 We work with subcontractors to locate ceiling and floor diffusers as part of the overall pattern of lighting, speakers, security and other systems to result in a “designed” pattern that reinforces the concept for your project.
-We also specify such outstanding features as flush hardwood floor diffusers and 1911 decorative ceiling and wall cast iron and brass grills to have all aspects of your project of a high-design quality.
+We also specify such outstanding features as flush hardwood floor diffusers and decorative ceiling and wall cast iron and brass grills to have all aspects of your project of a high-design quality.
 Also, we coordinate with your subcontractors to help them locate runs for supply and return and condensate piping through structure and crawlspaces to result in an efficient system for you.
 We also insure that noisy outdoor compressors are located away from your bedroom and deck areas.
-Home architects can help you plan and specify these systems.
+The firm can help you plan and specify these systems.

 We enjoy participating during construction administration to see that you receive the quality of design conceived in our documents and maximum cost-savings for the best appearance and function.
 With this particular craftsman, a 3rd-generation stone mason, we guided the aesthetic placement of a combination of cultured stone and a new product, native stone which has been cut thin, which resulted in a magnificent Appalachian Lodge-Style fireplace that looks better than most native-stone heavy fireplaces for a fraction of the cost, weight, time and foundations.
 Our signature huge log “Fireplace Arms” will soon be supporting a massive maple mantel.